The Complete Guide to Restaurant Profit Margins

 Alas, we’re not here to depress you with statistics about low restaurant profit margins.
 Instead, we’re here to help you combat this problem with a complete guide to sustainably grow profits so that your restaurant can thrive.
 In this guide, you’ll learn:

 - What the average restaurant’s profit margins are

 - Why restaurant profit margins are so low

 What is the average restaurant profit margin?

-Before we dive into why restaurant profit margins are low and how you can improve yours, we need to distinguish between two types of profit margins: Gross profit and net profit.
+Before we dive into why restaurant profitability is low and how you can improve yours, we need to distinguish between two types of profit margins: Gross profit and net profit.

 What is gross profit?